danielbrovarnik/Market-Shuffle-App/README.md

 3. Find the line: `const FMP_API_KEY = "YOUR_ACTUAL_FMP_API_KEY_GOES_HERE";` (or similar).
 4. Replace `"YOUR_ACTUAL_FMP_API_KEY_GOES_HERE"` with your actual FMP API key.

-* **Note:** If deploying publicly (like GitHub Pages), hardcoding API keys directly into client-side JavaScript is generally discouraged for security reasons, especially for sensitive keys.
-For a simple project like this using a free FMP key, it might be acceptable, but be aware of the potential risks (e.g., key exhaustion if someone copies it).
-More advanced setups might use backend proxies or build-time environment variables.

 ## 🔗 Links